ForEvolve/forevolve.github.io/_drafts/en/2021-02-05-learn-coding-with-dot-net-core-part-1.md

 However, it is already filled with boilerplate code that we don't really need (for now).
 To keep our focus on the task at hand: learning C#, we will leverage **top-level statements** to discard that code.

-Let's replace all of that boilerplate code by the following line:
+Let's replace all of that boilerplate code with the following line:

 **Program.cs**